KitLavis/stage-left-merch/README.md

 ## Planning and Agile Methodology

+As mentioned, the aim of the project is to create a platform that works with musicians to supply their merchandise to their fans/customers.
+Although almost everyone listens to music, the most active members of the music community are 16-30 year olds, therefore they are the main target audience.

-At the beginning of the planning process it was decided that an agile approach would be taken during development.
-This meant that effort would be focued on smaller individual pieces, rather than the puzzle as a whole, allowing for clean delivery of each section until the puzzle is complete.
+It was decided that an agile approach would be taken during development.
+This meant that effort would be focused on smaller individual pieces, rather than the puzzle as a whole, allowing for clean delivery of each section until the puzzle is complete.
 This compartmentalisation of the project allowed for large laborious aspects to be broken down into much smaller, manageable tasks.
 These tasks were derived from the 10 user stories collected before development:

 - Create a draft product
 - Shopping basket